$\mathbb{N}$icola $\mathbb{B}$ranchini

 Journals

-Statistics and Computing, Statistics and Probability Letters
+Statistics and Computing, Transactions on Machine Learning Research, Statistics and Probability Letters

-Conferences
+Conferences & Workshops

-AISTATS 2023, AABI (workshop) 2023, NeurIPS 2023, ICLR 2024, AISTATS 2024, NeurIPS workshop on Bayesian decision making and uncertainty 2024, AISTATS 2025
+AISTATS 2023, AABI (workshop) 2023, NeurIPS 2023, ICLR 2024, AISTATS 2024, NeurIPS workshop on Bayesian decision-making and uncertainty 2024, AISTATS 2025

 Basically, I'm not interested in doing research and I never have been.
 I'm interested in understanding, which is quite a different thing.
 And often to understand something you have to work it out yourself because no one else has done it